 Examples of the illustrations by Ward (right click and open in new tab for full size):

-Personal History – This is my first purchase of a Heritage/LEC title since I moved!
+Personal History – This was my first purchase of a Heritage/LEC title after I moved!
 Huzzah!
 Purchased at the Bookstore in Chico.
 Eager to read!

 December 19, 2015 Comments Off on Heritage Press – Rights of Man by Thomas Paine (1961)